-- Prior treatment with CD137 agonists or immune checkpoint blockade therapies, including anti CTLA-4, anti-PD1 and anti-PD-L1 therapeutic antibodies.
+- Prior treatment with CD137 agonists or immune checkpoint blockade therapies, including anti cytotoxic T-lymphocyte-associated protein 4 (CTLA-4), anti-programmed cell death protein 1 (PD-1) and anti-PD-L1 therapeutic antibodies.

 - History of autoimmune disease, including but not limited to myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, Wegner's granulomatosis, Sjogren's syndrome, Guillain-Barre syndrome, multiple sclerosis, vacuities, or glomerulonephritis.